HMO TENANCY AGREEMENT

 The Landlord has carried out a suitable and sufficient fire risk assessment for the common parts of the Property in accordance with the Regulatory Reform (Fire Safety) Order 2005 and complies with the Fire Safety (England) Regulations 2022.
 Fire doors, escape routes and extinguishing equipment are maintained in working order.
 A current Landlord Gas Safety Record (CP12) under regulation 36 of the Gas Safety (Installation and Use) Regulations 1998 is in place and a copy shall be provided to the Tenant.
 A current Electrical Installation Condition Report (EICR) is in place, satisfying the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 (Regs 3-6), and a copy shall be provided to the Tenant within 28 days of the commencement of the tenancy.
 Smoke alarms on every storey and carbon monoxide alarms in every room with a fixed combustion appliance (excluding gas cookers) are installed and tested as required by the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (as amended by the 2022 Regulations).

-The Landlord processes the Tenant's personal data as data controller on the lawful bases of contract performance, legal obligation and legitimate interests under Article 6(1) of the UK GDPR and the Data Protection Act 2018, for the purposes of tenancy administration, safety compliance and regulatory reporting.
+The Landlord processes the Tenant's personal data as data controller on the lawful bases of contract performance, legal obligation and legitimate interests under Article 6(1) of the UK GDPR and the Data Protection Act 2018 (as amended by the Data (Use and Access) Act 2025), for the purposes of tenancy administration, safety compliance and regulatory reporting.

 14.